GOTCHA! Accused Route 4 Road Rage Driver Caught, Charged With Attempted Murder In Stabbing

 In addition to attempted murder, Velez is charged with aggravated assault with a deadly weapon, possession of a weapon for an unlawful purpose, and unlawful possession of a weapon, according to Bergen County Prosecutor Mark Musella.

-Detectives from Musella’s Major Crimes Unit worked the case with their Paramus colleagues, assisted by the sheriff’s forensics team.
+Detectives from Musella’s Major Crimes Unit worked the case with their Paramus colleagues, assisted by the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence on and just off the highway.